DataONEorg/hashstore/README.md

 By calling the various interface methods for  `store_object`, the calling app/client can validate, store and tag an object simultaneously if the relevant data is available.
 In the absence of an identifier (ex. persistent identifier (pid)), `store_object` can be called to solely store an object.
-The client is then expected to call `verify_object` when the relevant metadata is available to confirm that the object has been stored as expected.
 The client is then expected to call `delete_if_invalid_object` when the relevant metadata is available to confirm that the object is what is expected.
-And to finalize the process (to make the object discoverable), the client calls `tagObject``.
+And to finalize the data-only storage process (to make the object discoverable), the client calls `tagObject``.
 In summary, there are two expected paths to store an object:

 ```py
 import io